Code of Conduct

 - Sport is about having a positive attitude.
 You can assist in setting a positive tone and help to make sport an enjoyable experience

-- Encourage your son, and other boys in his team, in their efforts in the sporting arena.
+- Encourage your son/daughter, and other team members, in their efforts in the sporting arena.

-- Insist that your son plays within the rules of the game and by the principles of Fairplay, irrespective of the manner in which opposition may play the game.
+- Insist that your son/daughter plays within the rules of the game and by the principles of fairplay, irrespective of the manner in which opposition may play the game.

-- Being part of a team is a commitment; assist your son to live up to his commitments.
-Do not accept your son letting his team mates and coaches down.
+- Being part of a team is a commitment; assist your son/daughter to live up to their commitments.
+Do not accept your son/daughter letting their team-mates and coaches down.

-- Ensure your son attends all practices and is well turned out with the correct playing uniform for games.
+- Ensure your son/daughter attends all practices and is well turned out with the correct playing uniform for games.

-- Watch your son play whenever possible.
-Make an effort to understand the game and its’ rules
+- Watch your son/daughter play whenever possible.
+Make an effort to understand the game and its’ rules.

 - Display self-control on the sideline.
 Do not shout at or ridicule any players on either team.

-- Remember your son is playing sport for his reasons not yours.
+- Remember your son/daughter is playing sport for their reasons not yours.

-- Respect your son’s efforts regardless of whether he wins, draws or loses.
+- Respect your son’s/daughter’s efforts regardless of whether they win, draw or lose.

-- Show respect for the coach and management of your son’s team.
+- Show respect for the coach and management of your son’s/daughter’s team.
 They have a difficult job and do not need interference or negative comments from observers.

-- Show appreciation for the people who make it possible for your son to play sport.
+- Show appreciation for the people who make it possible for your son/daughter to play sport.
 They are invariably volunteers and are involved because they enjoy the game.